pagarme/pinpadRNExample/README.md

 // Show Message on the pinpad/mpos
 mpos.displayText('Message');

-// Initialize payment flow
-mpos.payAmount(amount, paymentMethod);
+// Initialize payment flow, receives a third optinal parameter that disables contactless when is true, by default is false.
+The contactless should be disabled when receive a contactless error, as explained above on receiveError function. mpos.payAmount(amount, paymentMethod, disabledCtls = false);

 // Close payment flow
 mpos.close('Message');